alfab3/PhysicsNotes/Physics Notes/Classical Mechanics/Center of Mass.md

 $$
 \ddot{R} = 0
 $$
-meaning that the center of mass of an isolated system always moves with a constant velocity
+meaning that the center of mass of an isolated system always moves with a constant [[Velocity]]